How to Start Annuals Indoors from Seed

 Soil contains organisms that may pose a threat to germination.
 In nature, some seeds fall on good soil, and others don’t.
 You want all good soil – with the ominous organisms removed.

-(Note that some people sterilize garden soil.
+Note that some gardeners sterilize garden soil.
 This may be done using the sun’s rays, or by cooking – a stinky process.
-Both are beyond the scope of this article.)
+Both are beyond the scope of this article.

 Scissors

-Some seed packets say to make a small cut in seeds before planting, to promote germination.
+Some packets say to make a small cut in the outer coat before planting, to promote germination.
 Do this with your small scissors.

 They will also serve you well when it comes time to thin seedlings.
 Snipping instead of uprooting seedlings means no disruption to the roots of neighboring sprouts.